-- Installing Variable Speed Drives on 9 pumps over 3 properties.
+- Installing Variable Speed Drives on the 9 submersible bore pumps over 3 properties.
 All the pumps are small (under 7.5kW) and have varying flow requirements according to the aquifer conditions.
 By installing VSDs the water levels can be better managed to prevent damage to the pump and reduce electricity usage from excessive throttling of the valves.

-- Replacing 2 pumps with smaller models (from 7.5 &5.5kW pumps to 4kW) with VSDs.
+- Replacing 2 pumps with smaller models (from 7.5 & 5.5kW pumps to 4kW) with VSDs.

-- Soil moisture monitoring system on one of the properties due to the location away from the main property.
+- A soil moisture monitoring system on one of the properties due to the location away from the main property.
 By having accurate readings of soil moisture, the grower will be able to prevent multiple trips to the other property and better manage irrigation scheduling with other personnel in the business.
 If this system is connected to the VSD of the corresponding pumps, irrigation can be programmed to pump when the soil needs it, improving the efficiency of the system.

 - Installation of a 15kW solar PV system to offset energy consumption for irrigation.